akshaycsasidharan/BookManagementSystem/README.md

 ## Project Title
-   Book Management System API
+  &nbsp;&nbsp; Book Management System API

 ## Project Description
-   This project is a RESTful API server that allows authenticated users to manage a collection of books.
+  &nbsp;&nbsp; This project is a RESTful API server that allows authenticated users to manage a collection of books.
 The API supports CRUD (Create, Read, Update, Delete) operations on books, search functionality by book        title or author, and user authentication via registration and login.
 It is built using Node.js, Express, MongoDB, and JWT tokens.

 ## Table of Contents
 1. [Project Title](#project-title)